RasaHQ/rasa/docs/nlu/using-bert.rst

 -----

-To demonstrate how to use ``BERT`` we will train two pipelines on Sara, the demo bot at Rasa.
+To demonstrate how to use ``BERT`` we will train two pipelines on Sara, the demo bot in the Rasa docs.
 In doing this we will also be able to measure the pros and cons of having ``BERT`` in your pipeline.

 If you want to reproduce the results in this document you will need